Elstargo00/turtle-racing/README.md

 # Turtle Racing

-I build tutle racing game with "turtle -- Turtle Graphics" library
+I build turtle racing game with "turtle -- Turtle Graphics" library

 Turtle Graphics is a popular way for introducing programming to kids.
 It was part of the original Logo programming language developed by Wally Feurzeig, Seymour Papert and Cynthia Solomon in 1967.